jobbrIO/jobbr-artefactstorage-filesystem/README.md

 > **Notice**: UNC-Paths are generally possible if they are reliable but have not been tested yet.
 If you're seeking for a high available implementation, the [RavenFS extension](https://github.com/jobbrIO/jobbr-artefactstorage-ravenfs) might be the better candidate for you.

 # License
 This software is licenced under GPLv3.
-See [LICENSE](LICENSE), please see the related licences of 3rd party libraries below.
+See [LICENSE](LICENSE), and the related licences of 3rd party libraries below.

 # Acknowledgements
 This extension is built using the following great open source projects